ggebbie/IsopycnalSurfaces.jl/README.md

 # Future work:
 - Allow 2D or 4D input fields
 - Permit input vertical coordinate to be pressure or depth
-- Equation of state "TEOS10" from IOC et al. 2010
 - Report number of inversions
 - Calculate thickness of layers
 - Consider GPU support